mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 And also with the development of Buddhism, particularly in Mahayana, we have practice of Buddhist teaching called the six *paramitas*.
 Here it says in the note:

-> The six “perfections” (*paramita*) are practices by which enlightenment can be attained: donation, precept-keeping, perseverance, assiduity, meditation, and wisdom.
+> The six “perfections” (*pāramitā*) are practices by which enlightenment can be attained: donation, precept-keeping, perseverance, assiduity, meditation, and wisdom.

 “Donation” is giving, *dana*. *Sila*, precepts.
 And perseverance: patience or perseverance. *Assiduity*, that is *effort*, [*vīrya*].
 And meditation, zazen, and wisdom.
 Those are the six *paramitas*, as Buddhist practice in Mahayana Buddhism.